 Adderall is a stimulant drug that increases heart rate and blood pressure, and alcohol is a depressant that can slow heart rate and breathing.
 But when taken together, they do not negate the effects of each other.
 Adderall lessens the depressive effects of alcohol.
 Alcohol can increase the euphoria caused by recreational Adderall use.

 People often mix alcohol with ADHD medications so they can drink more over longer periods of time.
-The stimulant effects of Adderall keep people alert and prevent them from passing out as they consume more alcohol.
-But as a result, they often fail to notice obvious signs that they have drunk too much.
+The stimulant effects of Adderall keep people alert and prevent them from passing out, making them less likely to notice the signs of dangerous alcohol consumption.
+This increases their risk of alcohol poisoning.

 The risks of mixing alcohol and Adderall also include serious health consequences, such as alcohol poisoning, cardiovascular problems, hallucinations and seizures.
 In rare cases, it can result in death.